The Best Power Wheelchair for Multiple Sclerosis

 The Redman Power Chair is ideal for MS patients who have trouble standing unassisted.
 Additionally, the latest Redman model, the Chief 107-ZRx is the most advanced power chair on the market.
 That’s because the 107-ZRx can move and rest at any position between sitting, standing, and reclining.

 For example, if you want to horizontally align your legs while doing a 45-degree backrest slant, or stretch your torso upward and move anywhere between sitting and standing, you can.
-The support and flexibility of the Redman chair is the best way to obtain optimum health benefits to your body and mind when psychomotor impairments get worse.
+The support and flexibility of the Redman chair are the best way to obtain optimum health benefits to your body and mind when psychomotor impairments get worse.

 The Redman Power Chair for MS Patients